magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/hotfix-unsupported-php8-command-in-adobe-commerce-2.4.3.md

  <ins>Steps to reproduce</ins> :

-Attempt to upgrade to Adobe Commerce 2.4.3.
+Attempt to upgrade to Adobe Commerce 2.4.3 or 2.3.7-p1.

 <ins>Expected result:</ins>